8pz/aisekai-chat-exporter/README.md

 Aisekai Chat Exporter is a free, open source script that allows the user to export their chats with their favorite characters.
 Uses a very simple javascript system that fetches message information by class, formats the messages, and saves the messages to a txt file.

+Built for users looking to export their chats and/or delete their account after the changes

 ![Screenshot 2023-12-12 185116](https://github.com/8pz/aisekai-chat-exporter/assets/70970973/88589b1f-a78d-43d1-9386-5b7fd0ea1ea0)

 *Class names can change anytime.
 I will do my best to keep up with website modifications that affect the script.*

-*Built for users looking to export their chats and delete their account after the changes*

 # Usage